 (22) The value of decent, honest work.

-(c) Character education shall be integrated into each public school curriculum by the first day of September, two thousand one.
+(c) Character education shall be integrated into each public school curriculum by September 1, 2001.

 (d) The state board shall assist county boards in developing in-service training regarding integrated character education as provided in this section.

-(f) The state department of education is encouraged to utilize any existing moneys available to the department for existing character development programs, along with any new funds appropriated for the purposes of this section, to secure the maximum amount of any federal funding available for which the state department is eligible to receive for implementing character development in the schools.
+(e) The State Department of Education is encouraged to utilize any existing moneys available to the department for existing character development programs, along with any new funds appropriated for the purposes of this section, to secure the maximum amount of any federal funding available for which the state department is eligible to receive for implementing character development in the schools.

 The control of the financial, business and all other affairs of the state educational institutions named in the preceding section is hereby transferred from the state board of control to the state board of education.
 The state board of education shall, in respect to the control, management and property of such institutions, have the same rights and powers and shall perform the same duties as were heretofore exercised or performed by the state board of control.
 The title to all property of such institutions is hereby transferred to and vested in the state board of education.